• Latest

 9 Elements of Flow State

-6. Be Patient: To achieve flow state, we should have a high tolerance for delayed gratification.
+6. Be Patient: To achieve a flow state, we should have a high tolerance for delayed gratification.
 We should be willing to put in the time for long-term goals.

 6 Phases of Flow State